Pantie Stains – Types & meanings

 • Post-menopausal spotting or bleeding

-Experiencing different types of stains or discharge changes during menopause is entirely normal.
+Experiencing different types of stains or fluids changes during menopause is entirely normal.
 With simple care steps, you can feel confident and maintain your comfort and health as you navigate this stage of life.

 Medical Disclaimer: